 Even at this moment, there are Nigerians trying to lay their hands on a copy of the list of visa types out there.
 They are eager to run away!
+It is general knowledge that a lot of us see our salvation outside the shores of the country.

 As Nigerians the idea of travelling abroad is becoming increasingly a matter of necessity.
 More and more Nigerians are trying to acquaint themselves with the list of visa types in order to prepare for that temporary or permanent escape.